-When advocating the merits of an unapproved scheme the example is always given of a staff member dying under an approved scheme and the emerging benefit being less than anticipated due to the (possibly unexpected by the family) tax deduction.
+When advocating the merits of an unapproved policy the example is always given of a staff member dying under an approved scheme and the emerging benefit being less than anticipated due to the (probably unexpected by the family) tax deduction.

-It's argued that the dependants would have been much better off had the same benefit been arranged in terms of an unapproved scheme due to the benefits being free of tax.
+It's argued that the dependants would have been much better off had the same benefit been arranged in terms of an unapproved scheme because then the benefits would be free of tax.
 This appears to be obvious but the argument is flawed in that it ignores the difference in purchasing power between a given amount of money pre- and post-tax.
 A different picture emerges when one allows for this in the analysis.

-The correct, if not immediately obvious, approach is to start from the amount of gross income that is used to provide the benefit.
+The correct, if not immediately obvious, approach is to start from the amount of gross income that is given up in order to provide the benefit.

-WORKED EXAMPLE
+WORKED EXAMPLE 1